synfinatic/vpnexiter/README.md

 #### On Device

-Development was done on the Ubiquiti USG and EdgeRouter Lite-3.
+Development was done targeting the Ubiquiti USG and EdgeRouter Lite-3.
 These were picked due to their low cost and relatively limited hardware specs (dual-core 500Mhz MIPS64 CPU and 512MB of RAM).
 Hence, you should be able to run VPNExiter on any
 [hardware/OS that GoLang supports](https://github.com/golang/go/wiki/MinimumRequirements).

+#### Service

+It's easy to run VPNExiter as a service on your NAS or home computer.
+VPNExiter supports controlling the VPN service on your router via SSH.

 #### Docker
 You can also run VPNExiter on a computer on your network via [Docker](https://www.docker.com).
-This is a more complicated setup, since VPNExiter has to ssh into your router to reconfigure it, but may be preferable for some use cases.
+This is a more complicated setup, since VPNExiter has to SSH into your router to reconfigure it, but may be preferable for some use cases.